You are here

 Gross Domestic Product

 Based on 2012 Gross Domestic Product (GDP) data released by the Bureau of Economic Analysis, Real GDP rose by 4.1% ($146 million) from 2011 to 2012 in the Mankato-North Mankato Metropolitan Statistical Area (MSA).
+The MSA showed a continued growth of .8% from 2012-2013.
 The Bureau of Economic Analysis compiles GDP and Real GDP for the country, states and metropolitan areas.
 Real GDP adjusts for inflation and is calculated in 2005 dollars.
 This eliminates the rise in cost of goods and services and only presents the change in production.

 (Above percentages are as of Q1 2012)